databrary/presentations/2014-04-07-adv-bd-mtg/agenda.md

 	- Open science/data sharing evolving fast [ROG]
 		- What features will attract, keep users,
 		- What features will ensure sustainability, change the culture of dev sci?
+	- Report on Society Specific Partnership Summit
+		- _Society-specific_ "branding" or services
+			- Store abstracts + supplemental materials for conferences
+			- Store videos of conference talks or lectures
+		- Store unlimited supplemental materials for _journals_
+			- Developmental science only
+			- Psychology-related
+			- Neuroscience-related
+			- Others?
 	- Longer-term planning (an eye toward sustainability) [ROG]
 		- How does Databrary differ from other services?
 			- Social media services